stackitcloud/terraform-provider-stackit/docs/resources/network.md

 subcategory: ""
 description: |-
   Network resource schema.
 Must have a region specified in the provider configuration.
+  ~> The behavior of not configured ipv4_nameservers will change from January 2026.
+If ipv4_nameservers is not set, the network will get the default_nameservers of the Network Area.
+To avoid that the ipv4_nameservers will be configured, set explicit to an empty list [].
 ---

 # stackit_network (Resource)

 Network resource schema.
 Must have a `region` specified in the provider configuration.
+~> The behavior of not configured `ipv4_nameservers` will change from January 2026.
+If `ipv4_nameservers` is not set, the network will get the `default_nameservers` of the Network Area.
+To avoid that the `ipv4_nameservers` will be configured, set explicit to an empty list `[]`.

 ## Example Usage